-Everyone is becoming increasingly aware that their diets could be better.
-During the holidays, you probably chowed down on the chocolates, desserts, and rich treats that are rife during the season.
-Take heed, there is plenty of inspiration from around the globe to get you into the healthy eating mood, with these national cuisines showing that healthy can also be delicious.
+Everyone is becoming increasingly aware of the importance of a good diet.
+Seek inspiration from around the globe to get you in the mood for healthy eating with our guide to the world’s healthiest cuisines, showing that healthy can also be delicious.

-Of all the diets in the world from history, the traditional Greek diet is the one that is arguably the most studied.
+The traditional Greek diet is one of the most studied.
 It emphasizes unsaturated fats, legumes, vegetables, fish and grains.
-As a result, its nutritional values are very high, particularly in omega-3 from its popular ingredients of chickpeas, peppers and sardines — good for brainpower, as can be appreciated from the many great thinkers that Greece has spawned.
-It also contains surprisingly little meat, which again reduces the consumption of saturated fats, though having the odd gyro won’t undo the benefits that most of the diet gives.
+As a result, its nutritional values are very high, particularly in omega-3, from its popular ingredients of chickpeas, peppers and sardines.
+It also contains surprisingly little meat, which again reduces the consumption of saturated fats.
 Considering ‘salad’ and ‘yogurt’ are two words that usually follow ‘Greek,’ it isn’t really too surprising that this national cuisine is among the healthiest in the world.

-It is no coincidence that as healthy eating becomes more fashionable, the world is going to see a greater influx of Middle Eastern and Israeli cuisine.
-The falafel, in particular, is really having its moment in the sun across the world’s food markets.
-The staple elements of the diet are not dissimilar to its Mediterranean counterparts — legumes, eggplants and olive oil.
-Its careful spicing adds additional flavor dimensions and also helps boost the metabolism and aid digestion.
+Falafel, in particular, is really having its moment across the world’s food markets.
+The staple elements of the Israeli diet are not dissimilar to its Mediterranean counterparts — legumes, eggplants and olive oil.
+Its careful spicing adds additional flavor and also helps boost the metabolism and aid digestion.
 The nutritional benefits of common ingredients such as tahini and mint include a boost in vitamins A and C, calcium, folic acid, zinc and manganese.
-Pita bread, too, has higher nutritional values and certainly less negative effects — such as bloating — than your usual sliced bread.
-For a country that has given so many supermodels, a good diet is a solid foundation.
+Pita bread, too, has higher nutritional values.

-In the west, you may think of Indian food to be rich in unhealthy, fried accoutrements such as samosas, popadoms and bhajis, as well as cream-rich curries, but much of these elements of Indian food have very much been popularized abroad, whereas authentic Indian food is much more health enhancing.
+In the west, you may think of Indian food to be rich in unhealthy, fried accoutrements such as samosas, popadoms and bhajis, as well as cream-rich curries.
+However, many of these elements of Indian food have very much been popularized abroad, whereas authentic Indian food is much more healthy.
 The spices that feature so heavily in Indian cooking not only give the dishes their unique flavors but also are shown to protect against some cancers, have anti-inflammatory and healing properties, and may even have an effect on preventing Alzheimer’s.
-Vegetable curries are a mainstay of many regions in the country, and many meat-eating areas eschew pork or beef — the healthy eating choices of many areas being heavily influenced by religious or cultural traditions.
+Vegetable curries are a mainstay of many regions in the country and many meat-eating areas eschew pork or beef.

-Another cuisine with cancer-fighting dishes, this time in the form of Tom Yung Gung soup, which is made with shrimp, coriander, lemongrass, ginger and other Thai herbs — ingredients that are shown to have very strong antioxidant properties that inhibit cancer growth.
-Many elements of Thai dishes are known for their properties that boost the immune system and aid digestion.
-Ginger, turmeric and lemongrass, which regularly feature in dishes, have all been known to have been used in Asian medicine to treat a plethora of different complaints and illnesses.
+This is a cuisine with cancer-fighting dishes in the form of Tom Yung Gung soup, which is made with shrimp, coriander, lemongrass, ginger and other Thai herbs.
+These ingredients are shown to have very strong antioxidant properties that inhibit cancer growth.
+Many elements of Thai cooking are known to boost the immune system and aid digestion.
+Ginger, turmeric and lemongrass, which regularly feature in dishes, are all known to have been used in Asian medicine to treat a plethora of different complaints and illnesses.
 Many of the dishes come loaded with fresh vegetables, seafood and have spices added, all of which boost the metabolism and fill the body with vital nutrients.
-And, avoiding the fried and cream-rich dishes, dishes are generally low in fat and gluten, with glass noodles and rice being the carbs of choice.

 Did you know that the average height of a South Korean is some two inches more than that of their northern neighbors?
 This is due in part to their nutrient-rich diet, which has historically been comparable to or exceeding that of the ‘more developed’ western countries, while evading the saturated fats that have made obesity such an epidemic across Europe and North America.
 The low fat diet enjoyed by South Koreans heavily features tofu, noodles, eggs and fish and is often accompanied with a side of kimchi, a fermented dish made of vegetables and a variety of seasonings.
 While Korean barbecue, particularly beef, is one of the nation’s favorite dishes, appetites seem to be more reserved, with the average per capita consumption being 16 pounds of beef per year, compared to the American average of 67 pounds.

 A big part of the reason that the Spanish diet is counted among the world’s healthiest is due to their portion control, with tapas dishes being a common style of eating.
-Being able to sample a range of different foods at one sitting seems rife for inadvertent gluttony, but, when not eaten in a rush, the small portions of tasty, healthful foods will make you feel satisfyingly full well within the calorific limits.
-The high-fiber, low fat diet includes plenty of beans, vegetables, olive oil, seafood and oily fish, which are all superstars when it comes to weight control and general wellbeing, with gazpacho, in particular, being of note as it is full of cancer-fighting lycopene and antioxidants.
+Being able to sample a range of different foods at one sitting seems rife for inadvertent gluttony; however when not eaten in a rush, the small portions of tasty, healthful foods will make you feel satisfyingly full well within the calorific limits.
+The high-fiber, low fat diet includes plenty of beans, vegetables, olive oil, seafood and oily fish, which are all superstars when it comes to weight control and general well-being.
+Gazpacho is particularly noteworthy as it is full of cancer-fighting lycopene and antioxidants.

-Another country that has spawned many a supermodel, Sweden places good diets at the forefront of its public health crusades.
-The Scandinavian diet in general is very healthy, but with an obesity rate of 11 percent and an average life expectancy of 81 years, Sweden is the country in the region that edges to the top.
-Unlike most other countries on the list, the Swedish diet has rather a lack of fruit and vegetables.
-Instead, it is a diet that is rich in dark breads, berries, fish and dairy, which are laden with fiber and antioxidants, and come together to help burn fat.
-The quality of the food, too, is higher than in many other countries, with the meat — and dairy — coming from animals that have eaten well during their lives, thus, passing valuable nutrients on to the eater.
+Sweden places good diets at the forefront of its public health crusades.
+The Scandinavian diet in general is very healthy, with an obesity rate of 11 percent and an average life expectancy of 81 years.
+The Swedish diet has rather a lack of fruit and vegetables; instead, it is a diet that is rich in dark breads, berries, fish and dairy, which are laden with fiber and antioxidants, and come together to help burn fat.
+The quality of the food is high: the meat and dairy products come from animals that have eaten well during their lives, thus passing valuable nutrients on to the eater.

 Fresh, vibrant, light and tasty are the words that come to mind when speaking of Vietnamese cuisine.
-The dishes widely feature herbs and chili, all of which infuse dishes with heath-enhancing nutrients and a delectable flavor.
-Pho — the popular and traditional dish that foodies will take great pleasure in correcting your pronunciation of — is a noodle-based soup rich in antioxidants and nutrients and, though can be quite sizable, is low in fat and has easy-to-digest ingredients.
-Their noodles are rice-based, which are easier to digest than their gluten-based counterparts.
+The dishes widely feature herbs and chili, all of which infuse dishes with heath-enhancing nutrients and delicious flavor.
+Pho is a noodle-based soup rich in antioxidants and nutrients; although it can be quite sizable, it’s low in fat and has easy-to-digest ingredients.
+Vietnamese noodles are rice-based making them easier to digest than their gluten-based counterparts.
 Many of the dishes are served with sides such as peppers, green onions, chicken and pork, which are added to the main body of the dish as per the individual’s preference.
-The ingredients aid digestion, fight inflammation, and, with the dining style, aid portion control.
+The ingredients aid digestion, fight inflammation, and, along with the dining style, aid portion control.